Real Estate Development Only Works If the Rules Let It

 In that sense, the rules are not just obstacles.
 They are filters.

-And sometimes the smartest thing a developer can do is not push harder ā it is recognize earlier that the deal is weaker than it first appeared.
+And sometimes the smartest thing a developer can do is not push harder â it is recognize earlier that the deal is weaker than it first appeared.

 - A site is only worth what the finished project can support after costs and profit.
+The land residual is the discipline test.

-- CEQA can shape a deal far beyond simple environmental checkboxes.
+- CEQA can shape a deal far beyond environmental checkboxes â but the 2025 reforms (AB 130, SB 131) just narrowed where it bites.

-- By-right and discretionary projects may look similar from far away, but they behave very differently in real life.
+- By-right and discretionary projects look similar from far away but behave very differently â SB 35 sites have closed in 6 months where comparable discretionary projects took 25+.

-- The best development decision is often not redesigning the deal ā it is refusing to fool yourself about it.
+- The best development decision is often not redesigning the deal â it is refusing to fool yourself about it.

-Part 4 of 7 in "Real Estate Development"
+Part 6 of 12 in "Real Estate Development"